Join us as we take an IKEA Rast dresser and hit it with an IKEA side table makeover that’s perfect to use as bedside tables for the girls’ room!

 I was DONE!
 Except I wasn’t loving the shade of the stain I had chosen.
 It was a little too ‘golden oak’ if you know what I mean.
 I was hoping for a deeper ‘chestnut-y’ shade that mimics the genuine mid-century pieces that we’ve all grown to love.

 I was a little sad, because I had already sealed these pieces before deciding I didn’t love the stain color.
+If you’re going to give an IKEA side table makeover, you want to get it right!
 But I remembered that Minwax carries a product call PolyShades that can be applied on top of existing varnish or polyurethane.
 I was desperate to make the tint darker, so I found the perfect chestnutty shade in the PolyShades collection, and tried it out.
 I looooooved how it brushed on, and was the perfect color!

 My honest review of PolyShades is that it’s PERFECT for this type of situation where you just want to darken an already sealed piece without having to strip the sealer.
 But while it does allow the woodgrain to show through, it also leaves some slight streaking from brushstrokes.
 In this case, I was totally ok with that, and almost liked that look!
 This is another one of those things that you’ll just want to take at a case by case basis.